ziutek/ziutek.github.io/drafts/go_on_very_small_hardware.md

 }
 ```

-Note that both types share the same interface, which in both cases, does the same.
-It would be nice if the rest of the code, that uses LEDs could, use both types without paying attention to what type it uses.
+Note, that both types has the same methods, that work the same.
+It would be nice, if the rest of the code, that operate on LEDs, could use both types without paying attention to which one they use.
 The interfaces comes to help:

 ```Go
 package main